Alaska: Denali Backpacking

 Day 4: 4 – 7 miles, 5 – 8 hours, 600′ gain

 We’ve spent three days backpacking through pristine wilderness in places few people have set foot.
 Today we’ll push ourselves hard: it’s our longest hiking day, with the most elevation gain.
-As we hike today, we’ll feel small in the best possible way: forging a path between two mighty, icy walls that have created these pristine, primordial lands through millions of years.
-We’re blazing a trail through the tundra between Ruth Glacier and Tokositna Glacier, source of the Tokositna River.
+As we hike, we’ll feel small in the best possible way: forging a path between two mighty, icy walls that have created these pristine, primordial lands through millions of years.
+We’re blazing a trail through the tundra between Ruth and Tokositna Glaciers, source of the Tokositna River.
 Our time tonight under the stars will be worth it all.
-And with one final trek ahead of us, there’s a whole lot to savor in every moment.
+With one final trek ahead of us, there’s a whole lot to savor in every moment.

 Day 5: 7 miles, 8 hours, 1,500′ gain